justinenorie/S8CVote/apps/web-app/README.md

 - Next.js Team for framework support
 - Shadcn UI for elegant UI component architecture
 - React Native & Electron teams for cross-platform functionality

 ---

-## 📄 License

-This project is part of the S8CVote — Event Voting Management System and is intended for academic and school-based use.

----